-How to Unlock PDF Functionality with OCR in iOS
+How to unlock PDF functionality with OCR in iOS

-Use Cases for OCR
+Use cases for OCR

-Integrating OCR Functionality
+Integrating OCR functionality

-To take advantage of OCR functionality in an app, we need to integrate the PSPDFKitOCR framework and add the appropriate language bundles for the languages the app should be able to perform OCR in.
-For more details and complete instructions, head over to our OCR integration guide.
+To use OCR in an app, integrate the Nutrient OCR framework and add the appropriate language bundles.
+For complete instructions, see our OCR integration guide.

 Performing OCR